nbrown02/Multi-Team-Forecaster/README.md

 * Then hit 'Connect' and wait for the data and charts to load!

 ## Using the report
-Once the report has loaded, hide any teams you don't need (unless you need all 9) using the bookmarks.
-Then you can experiment with the different scenarios around scope (remaining items):
+Once the report has loaded, hide any teams you don't need (unless you need all 9!) using the bookmarks.
+Then you can experiment with the different scenarios such as:

+Scope (Remaining items)

 ![ScopeChange](https://github.com/user-attachments/assets/440f2959-1637-4855-a121-1ec050b6c8fa)

-WIP limits:
+WIP limits

 ![WIPChange](https://github.com/user-attachments/assets/29b6fc45-4411-490c-83e6-603081e3b3d6)

-Confidence levels:
+Confidence levels

 ![PercentileChange](https://github.com/user-attachments/assets/5158c948-0238-4d3a-9298-1ed94546d49f)